Close Menu

 Reducing Food Costs Without Sacrificing Flavor

-Food is typically the second-largest household expense after housing, and it's also where most families have the most room for improvement.
-The average American household wastes about 30% of the food they buy.
-That's not a budgeting problem; it's a planning problem.
+Food is typically the second-largest household expense after housing, and it’s also where most families have the most room for improvement.
+The average American household wastes about 30% of the food it buys.
+That’s not a budgeting problem; it’s a planning problem.

 Strategic Meal Planning and Inventory Audits